eaeoz/website/exampleSite/content/posts/commandmanager.md

 +++

-# ⚙️ CommandManager

-**CommandManager** is a smart and lightweight desktop tool for managing and executing commands via **SSH connections**.
+⚙️ CommandManager is a smart and lightweight desktop tool for managing and executing commands via SSH connections.

+***

-It lets you easily **create, edit, delete, and organize SSH profiles** — then link your commands to those profiles for quick remote execution.
+This Windows or Docker application lets you easily **create, edit, delete, and organize SSH profiles** — then link your commands to those profiles for quick remote execution.
 With **drag & drop** sorting, **profile-based execution**, and a smooth interface, it’s perfect for developers and sysadmins alike.

-***

 ## ✨ Features